-The preliminary Best Interest Finding was publicly noticed in compliance with AS 38.05.945.
+The preliminary best interest finding and decision were publicly noticed in compliance with AS 38.05.945.
 Notice was posted on the Alaska Online Public Notice System, and both physical and electronic notices were mailed to previous timber sale bidders as well as any property owners or business interests known to the Division in the proposed sale area.
-Notice was also posted on the Division of Forestry public webpage.
+Notice was also posted on the Division of Forestry public webpage and social media.